Back to Guides

 A high-performing page should explain what Form 8621 is in plain language, why it often appears in discussions around non-U.S. pooled funds, and how it changes the diligence questions Americans should ask before moving forward.

-It should also position Atrium correctly: not as the provider of individualized U.S. tax advice, but as the advisory team that knows these issues must be incorporated into residency planning from the beginning.
+It should also position Atrium correctly: not as the provider of individualized U.S. financial advice, but as the advisory team that knows these issues must be incorporated into residency planning from the beginning.

 Chapter 03